Hardware information for Intel Edison-based setups¶

 Nuts and Bolts¶

 There are a few 3D-printed cases that are being designed, so check back here for more links in the future.
-A few options that we know will work with an Explorer Board/Edison rig and a standard 2000mah battery:
+A few options that we know will work with an Explorer Board/Edison rig and a standard 2000 mAh battery (as well as some 2500 mAh options):

 - RadioShack Project Enclosure (3x2x1 inch)